apache/cordova-docs/www/docs/en/dev/guide/appdev/privacy/index.md

     specific language governing permissions and limitations
     under the License.

-title: Privacy Guide
+title: Manage App's Privacy
-toc_title: Manage privacy
+toc_title: Privacy
 description: Learn about important mobile privacy issues.
 ---

-# Privacy Guide
+# Privacy

 Mobile privacy is a critical issue that every app developer must address.
 Your users expect that their private information will be